dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 - If the payload is a dynamic size, then the node will not have a fixed size, meaning all nodes in the whole tree would have to store bigger pointers, resulting in extra space needed for each node - as explained above.
 - In terms of caching it would be more beneficial to store the payload on a different file, because it would mean that the nodes would be closer to each other - meaning they therefore make better use of locality while searching down the tree.

 Another interesting point is to decide on how you want to store the ip-addresses.
 The simplest solution is to store the lower bound ip and the upper bound ip - each take up 32 bit - Resulting in 64 bit pr. node.
-Another approach could be to only store the lower-bound and then store the delta to the upper-bound - this is useful if you know that the ranges will me small meaning you could get away with only storing the delta on single byte.
-This can be taking even further to store a delta from the last nodes upper ip, to this nodes lower ip and store the internal delta.
+Another approach could be to only store the lower-bound and then store the delta to the upper-bound - this is useful if you know that the ranges will me small meaning you could get away with storing it on less bytes than 4 (32 bit).
-Or you could choose to only store the delta to
 This is only useful optimizations if you know how the ranges and gaps are distributed, but since we cant do that in this project we have just went with the simple solution and storing the full ip address for both upper and lower bound.

 ### Redblack Tree

 An extension of the Binary Search Tree is the redblack tree.
 A redblack tree is a self-balancing tree structure.
 This prevents the tree from being imbalanced in exchange of longer build time and bigger nodes.
 It was invented in 1972 by Rudolf Bayer.

 On important point to make is that it is not always beneficial to use a balanced tree.
 As Donald Knuth proves in *The art of computer programming, Volume 3, Sorting and searching, second edition, page 430* the search time for balanced tree are not insanely better han non-balanced tree on random insertion data.
 A unbalanced tree has a worse case search time of O(n), but this is very rare and most trees are well balanced.
-A redblack tree has a ~Log(n) and a BST has a ~ 2·log(n) search time.
+A redblack tree has a ~Log(n) and a BST has a ~2·log(n) search time.
 Which men both data-structures has a time complexity of O(log(n)).

 In 1999, Chris Okasaki showed that insertion in a redblack tree only needs to handle four cases and a because, which makes it easy to implement for project like this.

 <ref Okasaki, Chris (1999-01-01).
 "Red-black trees in a functional setting".
 Journal of Functional Programming.
 9 (4): 471–477. doi:10.1017/S0956796899003494.
 ISSN 1469-7653.
 Archived from the original (PS) on 2007-09-26.
 Retrieved 2007-05-13.>
 <De 4 cases (5) bliver gennemgået her www.geeksforgeeks.org/red-black-tree-set-2-insert/ >

 ## Tables